 Most poodles can be left alone for several hours once they are adults.
-Younger dogs can not hold their business as long, so you may to use training pads or a crate for them if you don’t want to clean up doggy messes in the living room.
+Younger dogs can not hold their business for as long, so you may use training pads or a crate for them if you don’t want to clean up doggy messes in the living room.

 No dog really likes being left alone.
 Toy poodles are probably more prone to separation anxiety than the bigger poodles.
-The toys tend to become more dependent on their owners, and may have “accidents” in the house when they are left alone too long.
+The toys tend to become more dependent on their owners and may have “accidents” in the house when they are left alone too long.

 Dog separation anxiety is a common problem for dogs because they are social animals and get stressed when left alone for long periods.
 Dogs suffering from separation anxiety may become destructive or try to escape.
 Because the Poodle is so smart, you should make sure it is secure and can not find a way out.

-The ASCPA has an extensive article on the causes, symptoms and treatment of dog separation anxiety.
+The ASCPA has an extensive article on the causes, symptoms, and treatment of dog separation anxiety.
 For more information and guidance if your dog needs help, visit their website.

 Where Do Poodles Come From

 They are frequently called “French Poodles,” so they must come from France, right?
 Well, maybe not.
 They may not have started in France.
 Would you believe they began as duck hunters in Germany!
 Not so fast, the French may argue.
 The Poodle’s exact origin is still debated, with some claiming it came from a German Waterdog and others suggesting it came from the French Barbet, which also is a water dog.